-We do appreciate the storage features of this suitcase, though.
-Engineered like a backpack, you can access all your items while the case is standing straight up — a huge advantage when you're on the go and need something from the interior.
-There is also one exterior pocket on the top that's nylon-lined and large enough to fit a pair of shoes.
-The only downside of this pocket is that it cuts into the volume of the actual bag itself.
-So when it's filled, the space inside is limited.
-When it's not filled, it easily collapses out of the way.
+Still, we appreciate many of the features of the Sojourn.
+Like a backpack, you can access all your items while the case is standing up — a huge advantage when you're on the go.
+There's also a nylon-lined exterior pocket at the top that's large enough to fit a pair of shoes and a smaller one that's perfect for your wallet, passport, or tickets.
+Of course, these pockets do cut into the volume of the main compartment when you fill them.
+When they're empty, both simply collapse out of the way.

 Ease of Transport

-When in roller mode, the oversized wheels offer a pretty smooth ride on hard surfaces and move their way easily over obstacles such as rocks and stones.
-Unlike many other suitcases that are built with a straight and low-hanging chassis, the high chassis of the Sojourn provides just enough extra room to navigate burlier terrain like cobbles and dirt roads with ease.
-When going up and down stairs repeatedly — something that's always cumbersome for rolling suitcases — we loved being able to convert to backpack mode.
+When in roller mode, the oversized wheels offer a fairly smooth ride on hardtop and move their way easily over obstacles such as rocks and stones.
+Unlike most rolling suitcases that are built with a straight and low-hanging chassis, the chassis on the Sojourn curves in an arch from one wheel to the other, offering unprecedented clearance.
+And, when going up and down stairs — which is always cumbersome for rolling suitcases — we loved being able to convert to backpack mode.

-Moving this case around is also pretty easy.
-There are nicely padded handles on the top, bottom, and one side.
+Picking this case up to load it in your car or off a conveyor belt is more straightforward.
+There are nicely padded handles on the top and one side.
 If you need to lift it into a vehicle, you'll have no trouble.
-We only wish there was also a handle on the front for even easier navigation.
+We only wish there was also a handle on the front or the bottom for even easier navigation.

-Now, let's talk about the genius backpack system!
+Now, let's talk about the backpack system.
 To start, it took us a few minutes to figure out where the hip belt was, which buckles went where, and how to make the backpack system comfortable for full-weight carry.
-Even though the straps are a little thinner, the entire system has built-in suspension to keep weight distributed nicely on your hips.
-However, some larger reviewers complained that the hip belt wasn't long enough and the straps cut into the shoulders.
+Even though the straps are a little thinner than we'd like, the entire system keeps the weight distributed nicely on your hips.
+However, some larger reviewers complained that the hip belt wasn't long enough, and the straps cut into their shoulders.

-Overall, most of our reviewers feel that the backpack system on the Sojourn is comfortable enough for an all-day carry of about 50 pounds.
-The result?
-A well-deserved Top Pick Award.
-If you know you'll be traveling in areas that aren't suited to a roller suitcase, but you like the wheels for flat surfaces and travel in the airports, this is by far the easiest and best choice.
+Overall, most of our reviewers feel that the backpack system on the Sojourn is comfortable enough for an extended carry of about 50 pounds.
+If you know you'll be traveling in areas that aren't suited to a roller suitcase, but you like the wheels for flat surfaces and travel in the airports, this is by far the best choice.

-The Osprey Sojourn 80L certainly has its place with the frequent road-tripper or the avid backpacker traveling the city.
-If, during your travels, you find yourself wishing you had a backpack instead of your roller-luggage or vice versa, this is ikely the bag for you.
+The Osprey Sojourn certainly has its place with the avid backpacker traveling the city.
+If, during your travels, you find yourself wishing you had a backpack instead of your roller luggage or vice versa, this is likely the bag for you.
 Otherwise, stick to one or the other.
-The Sojourn makes a great hybrid between the two, but will never be an exceptional roller-bag nor an exceptional backpack.
-Still, we find it the best for varied terrain, hence our Top Pick for Cross-Country Travel designation.
+The Sojourn is an impressive hybrid but is neither an exceptional roller-bag nor backpack.
+Still, we find it the best for varied terrain of the bags in our review.